Oran-123/Cheap-Chopping-Chops/README.md

 ## Tests
 ### WC3 Markup Validator

-The following errors were identified via the the WC3 Markup Validator:
+The following bugs were identified and resolved svia the the WC3 Markup Validator:

 ![error-1](assets/images/readme/wc3-markup-validator-errors/error-1.png)